lawremi/Sprocket/README.md

 	something's wrong.

 	This option specifically is meant to select the color the wireframe will be.
-The code will be written as "0x60", followed by a 6-digit hexadecimal number (also known as a "hex triplet," or "web color").
+This is simply the 6-digit hexadecimal number known as a "hex triplet" (or "web color").
+Do not use the hash ("#") mark, however.
+For example, "68fa2b" works, but "#68fa2b" doesn't.

-	The default is randomly generated every time Sprocket is run.
+	The default is randomly generated every time Sprocket is run, and is the same for all ores in a configuration file.

     Pipe: